SINTEF-AppliedCompSci/MRST/README.md

 Once MRST is installed and made aware of the location of matlab-geoChemistry the module can be used like any other MRST module.

 Before any script that relies on the repository is run, MRST must be started.
-This is done by running the file startup.m inside of your MRST directory.
+This is done by running the file startup.m which is loacted inside of your MRST directory.

 To use the geochemistry module in a Matlab script include the command